fergaldoyle/ajax-promised/README.md

   method: 'GET',
   cache: true, // if set to false, a cache busting timestamp will be added to the request url

-  // options with no default values headers, // Object - e.g. { 'accept': 'application/json;odata=verbose' }
+  // below options have no default values headers, // Object - e.g. { 'accept': 'application/json;odata=verbose' }
-  data,
-  responseType, // String - e.g. 'blob', 'arraybuffer', etc. see MDN XMLHttpRequest.responseType
-  withCredentials, // see MDN XMLHttpRequest.withCredentials
-  timeout, // see MDN XMLHttpRequest.timeout
+  data, // POST data or GET query string object responseType, // String - e.g. 'blob', 'arraybuffer', etc. see MDN XMLHttpRequest.responseType withCredentials, // see MDN XMLHttpRequest.withCredentials timeout, // see MDN XMLHttpRequest.timeout